 Creating Beautiful Pins

 Canva is the best tool for creating beautiful pins and the free version works just fine!
-I’ve found that creating pins that get traffic is all about practice and trial and error.
+I’ve found that creating pins that get traffic is all about trial and error.

 Design Pins For Your Audience

-Instead go and look at successful pinners in your niche.
+Each niche is different on Pinterest when it comes to pin design.
+Check out the successful pinners in your niche.
 What are they doing?
 Look at the pin size, is there text or no text?
-Are the pins colourful?
+Are the pins colorful?

-The only rule you can’t ignore is that any text on pins needs to be clear and easy to read on a mobile.
+The only rule you can’t ignore is that any text on pins needs to be clear and easy to read on a phone.

-Otherwise it may just be a case of trial and error.
-Take note of which pin designs are working you and your competitors.
+Otherwise, it may just be a case of trial and error.
+Take note of which pin designs are working for you and your competitors.
 Can you improve on them?